STORM-IRIT/Radium-PluginExample/README.md

 -   `Radium_DIR` must be set to `pathToRadiumInstallation/lib/cmake/Radium`
 -   `INSTALL_IN_RADIUM_BUNDLE`, Off by default.

 By default the install target installs the plugin into the directory `installed-<Compiler_id>` in the plugin buildtree.
 Optional cmake options `-DCMAKE_INSTALL_PREFIX=pathToInstallPlugins`  or `-DINSTALL_IN_RADIUM_BUNDLE=ON` can be provided to install the plugins and resources in specified directory or in the Radium-Engine installation directory.
 Plugins installed into the Radium-Engine installation directory are automatically loaded by compatible applications while other installation directory must explicitly be added to the plugin directories of the applications.

-## Description of the example plugins

-For the prodvided plugins, the cmake option `INSTALL_IN_RADIUM` allows to add the parameter `INSTALL_IN_RADIUM_BUNDLE` to each plugin CMakeLists.txt so that the Example plugins will be isntalled into the Radium Bundle (i.e. use `cmake -DINSTALL_IN_RADIUM=On`).
+For the provided plugins, the cmake option `INSTALL_IN_RADIUM` allows to add the parameter `INSTALL_IN_RADIUM_BUNDLE` to each plugin CMakeLists.txt so that the Example plugins will be installed into the Radium Bundle (i.e. use `cmake -DINSTALL_IN_RADIUM=On`).
 Note that this option requires to have write access to the Radium Bundle installation directory.